Introduction

 Parameters:

-- text (required) - Text to measure
+- Text (required) - Text to clean and convert

 Returns: